 The first goal of the day came from Tam Mutu who was playing a blinder until he had to go off with an injury.
 Ralf Little who used to play semi-pro football was telling me how good a footballer Tam is, then saying he was kind of glad he had to go off, as he joked that it may have helped his team to win.

 The teams also had professional Management this year.
-Nigel Adkins who is currently the manager of Reading FC looked after Les Mis while Mark Warburton who is currently manager of Brentford was in charge of team Phantom.
+Nigel Adkins who is currently the manager of Reading FC looked after Les Mis while Mark Warburton who is currently the manager of Brentford FC was in charge of team Phantom.

 The day was full of fun, face-painting, cake stores, and live performances from studio 74, a local dance school.